wmujahid/Ultimate-team-API/README.md

 # Ultimate-team-API

 ## General Approach:
+My goal here is to create a Ultimate Team API.
+I want to create a full application with a js form for a frontend that allowed users to sumbit form data on a webpage.
+This form data will then be sent to my database with API calls and finallay displayed again on the webpage.
+I also want to implement users so that each users is able manipulate their Teams.
+Finally, my last goal is to create a way for users to play pit their teams against other user Teams.

 ## My Entity Relationship Diagram (ERD):
 ![](./UltimateTeam.png)

 ## User Stories
-- As a user, I should be able to start a new tic tac toe game
+- As a user, I should be able to create a team or multiple teams
-- As a user, I should be able to click on a square to add X first and then O, and so on
+- As a user, I should be able to give my team(s) a name and description
-- As a user, I should be shown a message after each turn for if I win, lose, tie
+- As a user, I should be able to create a player for my team
-- As a user, I should not be able to click the same square twice
+- As a user, I should be able to create many players for a team
+- As a user, I should have access to CRUD methods for my player(s) and team(s)
-- As a user, I should be shown a message when I win, lose or tie
+- As a user, I should be able to create a coach
-- As a user, I should not be able to continue playing once I win, lose, or tie
+- As a user, I should not be able to create more than one coach per team
+- As a user, I should have access to CRUD methods for my coach(es)
+- As a user, I should be able to create a stadium
-- As a user, I should be able to play the game again without refreshing the page
+- As a user, I should not be able to create more than one stadium per team
+- As a user, I should have access to CRUD methods for my stadium(s)

 ## Endpoints